 Most organizations that fall under the shadow of government and industry regulations have established an internal mechanism to deal with the requirements.
 Banks, healthcare and companies conducting online credit card transactions are the most diligent.
-So how can security consultants assist these organizations with their
+So how can security consultants assist these organizations with their regulatory compliance efforts?
+Is there a checklist you can follow to assess an organization's state of compliance?
+It's not that easy.

 Regulations can be divided into two broad categories: Those that have explicated information security requirements and those that do not.
 Some regulations state in general terms that information of certain types must be protected, but the regulations do not stipulate how.
 Government regulations tend to be general.
 For example, HIPAA for health care, SOX for publicly traded companies and GLB for financial organizations fall under this category.
 Other regulations provide checklists of explicit technologies and security controls that are required for an organization to be compliant.
 PCI/CIP for Visa and MasterCard, NERC for the electrical utilities and FISMA for the government, address specific security and auditing controls that are detailed in checklists.